 Komachi is an unfussy Japanese restaurant in Budapest's old Jewish Quarter specializing in everyday Japanese dishes.
 For a Central Europe-based restaurant, there's a refreshingly broad range of Japanese dishes here including ramen, which is available with three types of broths, tonkatsu, curry, karaage, and donburi.

-The hearty and flavorful ramens (€6) are made with homemade wheat-flour noodles, and slow-cooked pork shoulder.
-The karaage (€5) is exactly as it should be—crunchy on the outside, delicate on the inside; just like one would find at a Tokyo street vendor.
-The only letdown is the tasteless curry (€6).
-Three types of Japanese beers (Sapporo, Kirin Ichiban, Asahi) and a couple of sakes (a filtered one made from Yamada Nishiki rice and an unfiltered nigori) are also served.
+The ramens are made with springy homemade wheat-flour noodles and slow-cooked pork shoulder.
+The karaage is exactly as it should be—crunchy on the outside, delicate on the inside; just like one would find at a Tokyo street vendor.
+The only letdown is the unremarkable curry.
+Japanese beers (Sapporo, Kirin Ichiban, Asahi) and a couple of sakes are also served.
 Prices are reasonable, although portions are on the small side.
-Note that the kitchen closes at 9 p.m.!
+Also note that the kitchen closes at 9 p.m.

 Komachi is popular among employees of the local Japanese embassy and most nights at least half of the customers are Asian.
 When it opened, the restaurant filled a gaping void in Budapest's meager Japanese food scene; I only wish the service staff was a bit more enthusiastic.